kubeshop/testkube/docs/docs/articles/argocd-integration.md

 ![Viewing Executed Tests](../img/cli-tests-results.png)

-### 10. See test results in the Testkube dashboard.
+### 10. See test results in the Testkube Pro dashboard.

 You can also see the results of your tests in a nice dashboard.
 Open the Testkube dashboard with the following command: